boggan/web-videochat/README.md

 ### Client

 go to the **client** folder and run the following command:
-- install dependencies via: bower install
+- install dependencies via : npm install

 ## Launching

 Once all the dependencies are installed head over to the **server** folder and launch it via: node main.js

-once the server is running, head over to [https://localhost:8080/](http://localhost:8080/) with the browser of your choice (Chrome or Firefox are recommended).
+once the server is running, head over to [https://localhost:8080/](https://localhost:8080/) with the browser of your choice (Chrome or Firefox are recommended).